cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Worked on the GUI, Database, and Some EF Core Issues.
 * Started GUI Layout work for Editing Playlists
 * API Authentication, Various API Endpoints, Editing of misc Interface methods
 * Experimental Half-Baked Alpha Authentication added to the API.
 This is a very basic and incomplete implementation.